ojones/stellar-demo/README.md

-> Scripts for getting started with Stellar blockchain
+> Scripts for getting started with Stellar blockchain.

 # Stellar Demo